 Pressure transducers use strain gauges to measure the force acting on them.
 The strain gauges undergo deformation and this creates a change in voltage produced by it.
 The pressure measurement is based on the degree of change seen in the voltage.

-How static pressure transducer works?Static pressure transducers measure the pressure of a fluid when it is at rest.
+How static pressure transmitter works?Static pressure transducers measure the pressure of a fluid when it is at rest.
 Static pressure transducers are the most commonly used pressure monitoring devices.

 When a fluid exerts pressure on the pressure transducers, the strain gage (or the sensor) within it gets deformed.
 This deformation results in voltage variations.
 The magnitude of variation corresponds to the intensity of the pressure.
 Once the pressure releases, the strain gauge gets back to its original form.